Dr. D. Y. Patil Pratishthan's

 • 2.
 ONLINE Mode of Delivery :

 The course fee of the fully ONLINE mode of delivery is INR.
 76,500/- plus Goods and Service Tax (GST) as applicable by GOI.
-The course fees for PG-DAC course has to be paid in two installments as per the schedule.

 • First installment is INR.
 10,000/- plus Goods and Service Tax (GST) as applicable by GOI.